-Also check that port 8080 and 8081 are not blocked by your firewall or anti-virus.
+Add port 8080 and 8081 to your Routers Port Forward.
+You should also check they are not blocked by your firewall or anti-virus.

 On the top of the Mixxx main screen is an Options menu.
 Click Enable Live Broadcasting.
 I have it shown in the photo.
 Load a track and click play.
 For me, that was hard to find!
 It is circled in the pic and shows a pause button.